michalmietlinski/Interview-questions/Front-end/JS/readme.md

 * What is the difference between object programming and functional programming?
 * What is a setter?
 * What is a getter?
-* What is a hybrid in object programming?
+* What is a hybrid in object programming? (mix of object and functional programming)
 * What is SOLID?
 What does it stand for?

 ### Other